ProfBalthazar85/Intelligent_Pumping_System/README.md

 # Intelligent Pumping System
-Firmware for intelligent pumping system that generates constant pressure
+Firmware for 8051 microcontroller to generate constant pressure and/or change water flow based on input hydrographs